UPJVCRPCPO/a1111-Some-Image-Effects/README.md

-# a1111-Advanced-Image-Effects
+# a1111-Some-Image-Effects
 Adds post-processing image effects to Stable Diffusion outputs, creating a vintage aesthetic.
 Grain, vignette, random blur, color offset, and customizable overlays like light leaks.

-# Advanced Image Effects for Stable Diffusion Web UI
+# Some Image Effects for Stable Diffusion Web UI

-This script adds advanced image effects to the Stable Diffusion Web UI, allowing users to apply various post-processing effects to generated images.
+This script adds some image effects to the Stable Diffusion Web UI, allowing users to apply various post-processing effects to generated images.

 ## Features